Almedin Ziljkić

-Almedin Ziljkić (born 25 February 1996) is a Bosnian professional footballer who plays for Bosnian club Velež Mostar.
+Almedin Ziljkić (born 25 February 1996) is a Bosnian former professional footballer who played as left winger.

 International career

-In October 2020, Ziljkić was called-up to represent the Bosnia and Herzegovina national team, for a friendly game against Iran and for the 2020–21 UEFA Nations League games against the Netherlands and Italy.
+In October 2020, Ziljkić was called up to represent the Bosnia and Herzegovina national team, for a friendly game against Iran and for the 2020–21 UEFA Nations League games against the Netherlands and Italy.
 He debuted in an away loss against the Netherlands on 15 November 2020.